On this page:

 - Have an opportunity to ask questions about the testing process and results

-- Request that a copy of the report be sent to another provider, another office on campus, etc.
+- Request that a copy of the report is sent to another provider, another office on campus, etc.